quicwg/datagram/draft-ietf-quic-datagram.md

 - Applications that want to use both a reliable stream and an unreliable flow to the same peer can benefit by sharing a single handshake and authentication context between a reliable QUIC stream and flow of unreliable QUIC datagrams.
-  This can reduce the latency required for handshakes.
+  This can reduce the latency required for handshakes compared to opening both a TLS connection and a DTLS connection.

 - QUIC uses a more nuanced loss recovery mechanism than the DTLS handshake.
 This can allow loss recovery to occur more quickly for QUIC data.